 Candace Thomas is Senior Administrative Associate, with responsibility for assisting and providing administrative support to the executive office and providing assistance in the general operation of the Council.
 Prior to joining NMHC, Candace was Receptionist and Department Assistant for United HealthCare where she provided administrative and organizational support.

 Mark H. Obrinsky, Ph.D., is Senior Vice President for Research and Chief Economist. with principal responsibility for housing and economic research.
 Mark was formerly Director of Regulatory Policy at Fannie Mae.
 Previous positions at Fannie Mae included Director of Applied Portfolio Research and Senior Economist.
 Prior to joining Fannie Mae, Mark was Deputy Director of the Economics Department at the U.S. League of Savings Institutions.
 His academic experience includes seven years teaching Economics at the University of Delaware and Bradley University.
 His work on housing, mortgage finance, and economic theory has appeared in leading professional and industry publications.
 Mark holds a Bachelor of Arts degree (with honors) in Mathematics from the University of Wisconsin and a Ph.D. in Economics from the University of Pennsylvania.

-Chris Bruen is Senior Research Analyst, with primary responsibility for aiding in and expanding upon NMHC’s research in housing and economics.
+Chris Bruen is Assistant Director of Research, with primary responsibility for aiding in and expanding upon NMHC’s research in housing and economics.
 Prior to joining the Council, Chris conducted research on the behavioral tendencies exhibited by option traders and served as a contributor to the Shanghai-based business publication, MorningWhistle.com, where he wrote on topics relating to Sino-American economic policy.
 Chris holds a Bachelors Degree in Business Administration (Summa Cum Laude) with a concentration in Finance and a Minor in Economics from The George Washington University.